USBhost/build-tools-gcc/README.md

 This is a script to build GCC toolchains targeting arm and arm64 devices (primarily Android devices).

+NOTE: This repo is in maintenance mode, meaning I am not doing anymore active development on it.
+If you submit a pull request, it will be dealt with but I am not fixing any bugs with it anymore.

 ## Using the script